FirstKlaas/neobee/documentation/source/getting_started.rst

 Configuring the board
 ---------------------

 Next step is to configure the board.
-If you start with a fresh installalation of the firmware, the controller is not configured.
+If you have started with a fresh installation of the firmware, the controller is not configured.
 For example the controller does not know which wifi networt to connect to.

 Therefore the controller automatically boots into AP (Access Point) mode.
 You should find a new